javalin/website/_posts/tutorials/2018-04-29-javalin-java-10-guice.md

 }
 ~~~

-We need some kind of resolver, who will decide, which "Run as" has to be executed.
-For that we create class `Startup` and injeect
+We need some kind of resolver that will decide which "Run as" has to be executed.
+For that we create class `Startup` and inject
 all possible entrypoints.

 ~~~java